How Do Judges Rule on Alimony?

 Understanding Judge Methodology for Alimony Decisions

-Well if you want to know how judges rule on alimony, let’s talk about the law in Massachusetts.
-Generally, each spouse should be on equal footing — meaning one spouse shouldn’t live in a castle and the other living in a hovel.
-You should be able to maintain the quality of life and lifestyle you did during the marriage or to a point that both of you had to make some sort of an adjustment.
-Now, there are many types of alimony, but principally it’s general-term alimony in Massachusetts.
+If you want to know how judges rule on alimony, we need to first talk about the law in Massachusetts.
+Generally, each spouse should be on equal footing—meaning one spouse shouldn’t live in a castle and the other living in a hovel.
+Each spouse should have the support they need to be able to maintain the quality of life and lifestyle they did during the marriage or to a point that both of them had to make some sort of an adjustment.